-Second Pathway

-Note: This pathway is only available to students who completed the New Jersey Graduation Proficiency Assessment in grade 11.

-Students who sat for the New Jersey Graduation Proficiency Assessment in grade 11 and did not demonstrate proficiency are able to demonstrate proficiency in ELA and/or mathematics by meeting the designated cut score on one of the assessments on the menu of substitute competency tests in Table 5 on the next page.
+Second Pathway: This pathway is only available to students who completed the New Jersey Graduation Proficiency Assessment (NJGPA) in grade 11.
+Students who sat for the New Jersey Graduation Proficiency Assessment in grade 11 and did not demonstrate proficiency are able to demonstrate proficiency in ELA and/or mathematics by meeting the designated cut score on one of the substitute competency assessments listed in the Second Pathway table below.